 Proving the Iceberg model right (or wrong)

-It’s surprising.
-The iceberg thing is there’s been sort of coming full circle now as we’ve, you know, there’s been a long history about it.
-There’s been.
+Itโs surprising.
+The iceberg thing is thereโs been sort of coming full circle now as weโve, you know, thereโs been a long history about it.
+Thereโs been.
 Lots of things written about it.
-There’s been lots of, you know, cool pictures in magazines of, you know, Photoshop lions bergs off shore of, you know, tropical beaches and things.
+Thereโs been lots of, you know, cool pictures in magazines of, you know, Photoshop lions bergs off shore of, you know, tropical beaches and things.

 But there is just sort of at the end of the day, a lot of, sort of the basic ideas of performing the toe is still Ray Paulina.
 What is the best way to tell an iceberg?
 You know, is it just a line?
-I mean, the Canadians routinely tell icebergs often Newfoundland to to stop them crashing into oil rigs, for example, but they’re only telling them for maybe a couple of days at the most.
+I mean, the Canadians routinely tell icebergs often Newfoundland to to stop them crashing into oil rigs, for example, but theyโre only telling them for maybe a couple of days at the most.

 Right.
-So what does, you know, what does that look like when you’re trying to, and I spoke for a month?
+So what does, you know, what does that look like when youโre trying to, and I spoke for a month?
 On end.
 What does the iceberg look like that you want to pack?
-Here’s another thing, you know, what shape is it?
-I mean, perhaps something that’s, you don’t want something that’s totally square because it could be really slow and hard to toe, maybe something that’s more kind of like long kind of rectangle.
+Hereโs another thing, you know, what shape is it?
+I mean, perhaps something thatโs, you donโt want something thatโs totally square because it could be really slow and hard to toe, maybe something thatโs more kind of like long kind of rectangle.

 That for example would be good.
 How do you sweat the ice, but what does the science book look like?
-You don’t want an iceberg that has been drifting in the ocean for years and years, because what they become, become like a rotten ice after awhile where the, you know, the salt gets into the ice.
+You donโt want an iceberg that has been drifting in the ocean for years and years, because what they become, become like a rotten ice after awhile where the, you know, the salt gets into the ice.

 Overcoming the (un)expected caveats

 Right.
 And then you end up this kind of red, brittle material, just essentially, it was sort of crumble.
-If you try to move it to one side there’s license, sort of new you know, what’s the best place to go and find the science.
+If you try to move it to one side thereโs license, sort of new you know, whatโs the best place to go and find the science.
 And then as you know, as you perform this, Tony, you need to do it in a scientific way.

 So you would need that step one on monitor how this iceberg is deteriorating.
 For example, be cool to use, say, underwater robots to image the iceberg perhaps every day or every half a day or something to see how the shapes changing.
 And from that, and youth work out, you know, how much mass loss you were getting from the iceberg, how fast it was mounting.

-And if you don’t perform that over the entire time, Get an idea about how quickly the icebergs deteriorating you could estimate.
+And if you donโt perform that over the entire time, Get an idea about how quickly the icebergs deteriorating you could estimate.
 You could have sensors on these little robots, for example, where you could change, you know, detect any changes in wash temperatures that may affect, you know, the ecology, for example, the whole sort of iceberg turning package.

 Is it just this stage?
 It really just needs some basic long toes being performed to sort of validate and to test, you know, the viability of doing.

-Stay tuned… or be patient!
+Stay tunedโฆ or be patient!

-Antoine Walter: It’s quite funny because it’s a topic we’ve been discussing in totally different areas of the water words are on that microphone, you know, of how you model a treatment plans.
+Antoine Walter: Itโs quite funny because itโs a topic weโve been discussing in totally different areas of the water words are on that microphone, you know, of how you model a treatment plans.

 But at some point, once your model is very detailed, you need to have an actual real plans to just calibrate your, your, your model and to then fine tune it and refined it and come to the final shape where you have a model, which is a digital twin.
-So I feel like if I get your rights, then that’s the next step for you?
+So I feel like if I get your rights, then thatโs the next step for you?

 Which is someone.
-So knowing that iceberg that you can study it and then calibrate your model and then finally probably optimize the way it’s done.
-So I think it’s going to be something really, really fascinating to follow, but on the other end, Puts exactly as much chances that in 50 years from now, another podcaster is making another interview with another scientist and saying, Hey, that is really a hot topic.
+So knowing that iceberg that you can study it and then calibrate your model and then finally probably optimize the way itโs done.
+So I think itโs going to be something really, really fascinating to follow, but on the other end, Puts exactly as much chances that in 50 years from now, another podcaster is making another interview with another scientist and saying, Hey, that is really a hot topic.

-Because when I was reading what John, his ex was writing, I think it’s he’s, he passed in 1980.
+Because when I was reading what John, his ex was writing, I think itโs heโs, he passed in 1980.
 But when I read what he was writing was really what was expecting that in the next 10 to 20 years, that was going to become mainstream.
 So future will tell that it was a fascinating, deep dive.
 I propose you to switch to the rapid for a question.

-Alan Condron: Yeah, let’s do the rapid fire questions.
+Alan Condron: Yeah, letโs do the rapid fire questions.
 Sounds good.

 Rapid fire questions:

-Antoine Walter: So in that last section, I’m asking short questions.
-I’m trying to be.
+Antoine Walter: So in that last section, Iโm asking short questions.
+Iโm trying to be.
 Less vocal than I was so far.
 I was really talking a lot today.
 Sorry for that.
-But it’s really fascinating topic to me.
+But itโs really fascinating topic to me.
 And if you can keep the answers short, then we are within the topic of the rapid fire questions.

 First one:

-What is the most exciting project you’ve been working on and why?
+What is the most exciting project youโve been working on and why?

-Alan Condron: Yeah, it’s not a good question.
-I mean, I think the, I mean the iceberg towing is it’s certainly a fascinating topic.
+Alan Condron: Yeah, itโs not a good question.
+I mean, I think the, I mean the iceberg towing is itโs certainly a fascinating topic.
 I should point out.
-It’s not really my it’s not one of my, always my main topic.
+Itโs not really my itโs not one of my, always my main topic.
 Anyway, we do a lot of Antarctic climate research in general.

-And that’s sort of the main, one of my main focus is see level, future, sea level rise and future climate change.
+And thatโs sort of the main, one of my main focus is see level, future, sea level rise and future climate change.

-What’s your favorite part of your current job?
+Whatโs your favorite part of your current job?

-Alan Condron: That’s probably a, the flexibility of the job actually, and the ability to, to some extent anyway, to be able to choose, you know, what you work on.
+Alan Condron: Thatโs probably a, the flexibility of the job actually, and the ability to, to some extent anyway, to be able to choose, you know, what you work on.

 Right?
 So the iceberg topics is probably a good example of something that would be hard to work on.
-If it wasn’t at woods hole.
+If it wasnโt at woods hole.

 What is the trend to watch out for in the water industry?

-Alan Condron: That’s a good question.
-I mean, I don’t really have a solid answer for that.
-I mean, it’s discussed various other ways to extract water from things like dehumidifiers.
+Alan Condron: Thatโs a good question.
+I mean, I donโt really have a solid answer for that.
+I mean, itโs discussed various other ways to extract water from things like dehumidifiers.

 For example as time goes on, I think the demand, the need and the demand will change our ways of looking at what we consider now to be viable water sources.

-What is the thing you care about the most when you’re working on a new project and what is the one you care the least?
+What is the thing you care about the most when youโre working on a new project and what is the one you care the least?

 Alan Condron: For it.
 Yeah.
-For a new project, I think well, in all my projects, actually, I mean the scientific accuracy of the work I’m doing, making sure that you know, the results are correct, but also doing sciences sort of society relevant to things that you feel it can impact society as a whole.
+For a new project, I think well, in all my projects, actually, I mean the scientific accuracy of the work Iโm doing, making sure that you know, the results are correct, but also doing sciences sort of society relevant to things that you feel it can impact society as a whole.

 And whereas the one who cared the